dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/settings.md

 **Return value**

-A promise resolving to a `ScanSettings` .
+A promise resolving to a `ScanSettings` object.

 **Code Snippet**